Borek78/how-to-create-pandita/_includes/audiobook/9-additional-benefits.md

 ### MY INSPIRATION
 </div>

-I am very inspired by Ajahn Sujato´s beautiful article Copy this!
+I am very inspired by Ajahn Sujato´s article Copy this!
 It is a long article about Buddhism and copyright.
-The following three parts can be found in the article and, in my opinion, they summarize Ajahn´s attitude to the CC licenses.<br><br>
+The following three parts can be found in the article and, in my opinion, they summarize Ajahn´s attitude to the CC licenses very well .<br><br>

-The article discusses primarily Buddhist scriptures but similar conclusions could be made when discussing Buddhist books.<br><br>

 <div class="do-not-break-out" markdown="1">
 [https://sujato.wordpress.com/2015/05/20/copy-this/](https://sujato.wordpress.com/2015/05/20/copy-this/)